VISITING THE GUTHRIE

 How much are tickets?

 Ticket prices vary from show to show, from $18 and up for Studio production to $24 and up for mainstage productions.
-The show pages on this website list ticket price for each play.
+The show pages on this website list ticket prices for each play.
+Visit the Ticket Prices and Policies page.

 Does the Guthrie have a dress code?